Affiliate links on Android Authority may earn us a commission. Learn more.

 Because of the buds’ design, transparency and awareness are default features.
 You don’t have to enable any setting to hear your surroundings, so you can — more or less — safely wear these on the street and at home without fear of missing out on a honk, bell, alarm, crying child, or barking dog.

 What’s not so good?

 One side effect of the Nothing Ear Stick’s tubular case design is the lack of wireless charging.
-I’m used to plopping my Ear 1 case on a Qi pad at my desk, and I can’t do that with the Ear Stick.
+I’m used to plopping my Ear 1 or 2 case on a Qi pad at my desk, and I can’t do that with the Ear Stick.
 I have to be deliberate about plugging it in with a USB-C cable when I need to charge it.

 The Ear Stick have a spiffy new case but it doesn't support wireless charging and collects dust and pocket lint.